tsnellgrove/dark_castle3/doc/story.md

     Also, over time, the backstory has evolved.
 Originally, as can be seen from the hedgehog_broach passage, I had intended Burt to be a reluctant Baker.
 Sort of cut out for bigger things but baking because he was born to it.
 But over time, I've come to have a real affection for Burt's baking background.
 So now I have the idea knocking around in my head that he got his baking skills from Nana (who actually taught him some baking as well) and his adverntureous streak from Willie.

     Also, unbidden, the idea for a seqel came to me (daunting, given how far I am from finishing the main work!) in which Burt goes back in time to save a princess (perhaps named Tabitha) from a foreign land who has somehow become imprissoned in Bright Castle after Willie's death and just before it's fall into Dark Castle (enabling a brief face-to-face with a much younger Nana who recognizes Burt from his biscuit insignia).
-The idea is that perhaps Burt has a bit of a crush on the princess - who in turn teaches Burt some important lessons and also by the by has the ability to change into a cat - but likely needs to go home to help her father to avoid any sort of fascile rescue-the-princess-to-get-marriage-reward ending.
+The idea is that perhaps Burt has a bit of a crush on the princess - who in turn teaches Burt some important lessons and also by the by has the ability to change into a cat - but likely needs to deal with some local issues (initially, she had to go home to help her father who was in ill health) to avoid any sort of fascile rescue-the-princess-to-get-marriage-reward ending.

-    And finally, when building out a second mini-adventure to test the Cleesh Engine with, I invented Cecily (who maybe I will rename Tiffany after the heroine of Wee Free Men - or perhaps Catherine - after my youngest?), the bookish youngest daughter of the village pub owner - who was destined to be Burt's true love (after he learned some important life lessons from princess Tabitha).
+    And finally, when building out a second mini-adventure to test the Cleesh Engine with, I invented Cecily (who maybe I will rename Tiffany after the heroine of Wee Free Men?
+Or perhaps Catherine - after my youngest?), the bookish youngest daughter of the village pub owner - who was destined to be Burt's true love (after he's learned some important life lessons from princess Tabitha).

     So now there's a bit of a backstory - but it's rather sprawling and patchwork.
 And I have a lot of quiestions to answer.
-What local village profession / expectation is this supposed to be in contrast to?
+What local village profession / expectation is baking supposed to be in contrast to?
 And for that matter, what exactly did happen to Bright Castle that brought it crashing into the disrepair of Dark Castle?
 And who exactly is Burt and what does he want?
 And if Nana really passed when Burt was 5 or 6, how much baking could she have taught him (maybe he was 8 or 9 instead?)?

+*** Rough Notes on Narrative Ideas ***

 Tactical Ideas:
     - IDEA: is Burt a true baker following in the footsteps of Nana? (lean this way)